m5kro/rmse/README.md

 # RPGMaker Save Editor

+Edit: nvm a better solution has been found

 This version has been modified to work with nwjs instead of electron.
 It is intended to be used with https://github.com/m5kro/RPG-Maker-MV-MZ-MacOS-Launcher

 This is a tool for editing RPGMaker save files.
 It currently supports save files written by RPG Maker MZ (.rmmzsave), but support for other versions of RPGMaker is planned for the future.